-Denver Health is recruiting for a Psychologist Postdoc to join our team.
+Denver Health is recruiting a Psychology Postdoctoral Fellow to join our team in August 2021!

 The psychology postdoctoral fellow provides therapeutic services as a psychologist candidate for licensure under the supervision of the Chief Psychologist and other delegated licensed behavioral health clinicians.
 The position will be focused on children and families adversely impacted by opioid and other substance use disorders.
 The fellowship is affiliated with a four-year HRSA-funded grant project to increase the psychology workforce with skills to help persons from vulnerable and underserved communities, including the urgent public health priority area of addiction.
 Clinical time will be focused on individual and family therapy with children who have parents with opioid and other addiction disorders.
 Target population will include preschool children, grade school age children, and teenagers.
 The treatment setting is primarily in outpatient behavioral health, but may include the pediatric medical emergency service, inpatient child and adolescent psychiatric unit, or the inpatient consult liaison service.
 Postdoctoral fellow will have an active role in program development and research, clinical and didactic teaching, and clinical supervision (under supervision from licensed psychologist).
 Postdoctoral fellow participates as a member of the Division of Psychology and Behavioral Health Services.